pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 The default configuration shows `Output` and `Console` windows as tabs in the same window.
 If you want to see them side by side, you can **drag one of the tabs to a different location** inside the same window and dock it there.

+## Clear the content of the Output window.

+The content of the `Output` window can be cleared by accessing context menu (right click of the mouse) and selecting `Clear Output Window`.

 ## Zooming all editor tabs.

 (0.41+) Use `Shift+Zoom` (`Shift+Ctrl+Scroll`) to zoom all editors.